FZJ-INM1-BDA/siibra-explorer/.metaSpec/README.md

 ## Proposal

-We propose the introduction of `meta` extensionless json file, at the same hierarchy as `info` file.
+We propose the introduction of `meta.json` json file, at the same hierarchy as `info` file.
 So the file structure looks like:

 ```
 - root
     - info
-    - meta
+    - meta.json
     - 1mm
         - 0-64_0-64_0-64
         ...